sjrsjz/onion-lang/README.md

 - **Lazy Collections and Streams**: Built-in support for lazy evaluation and efficient stream processing using the `|` and `|>` operators.
 - **Built-in Interface System**: A flexible, prototype-based system for defining and implementing contracts.
 - **Rich Data Types and Literals**: A comprehensive set of built-in types and an enhanced syntax for strings, tuples, and collections.
 - **High Performance**: The Onion VM is optimized for speed.
-For example, a 10 million iteration `while` loop completes in approximately 1.17s, about 40% faster than the same loop in RustPython (1.91s).
+For example, a 10 million iteration `while` loop completes in approximately 0.9s(pgo optimized can reach 0.6s), about 50% faster than the same loop in RustPython (1.91s).
 - **Excellent Tooling**: Includes a command-line interface, REPL, and Language Server Protocol (LSP) support for a modern development experience.

 ## 🚀 Quick Start